SimonAlling/userscript-proxy/README.md

 Run mitmproxy in [transparent mode][transparent-mode].
 Useful if you cannot set a proxy in the client, e.g. when using OpenVPN Connect on Android to connect to a VPN server on the network where your proxy is running.
 In such cases, you have to route traffic from the client to the proxy at the network layer instead, making transparent mode necessary.

+**NOTE:** In transparent mode, ignore/intercept rules based on hostname (rather than IP address) may not work, because mitmproxy may not be able to see the hostname of responses without intercepting them.

 ### `--userscripts DIR`, `-u DIR`